sbalasa/brightedge/Design.md

 ### Why Scrapy Cluster ?

 Scrapy Cluster is an extension of the Scrapy framework that allows for a distributed, horizontal scaling architecture, which is beneficial for large-scale web crawling or web scraping projects.
-Here are a few reasons why you might want to use Scrapy Cluster:
+Here are a few reasons why we might want to use Scrapy Cluster:

 1. **Distributed Crawling**: Scrapy Cluster allows for distributed crawling, meaning that it can manage multiple Scrapy spiders spread across many machines.
 This makes it much more efficient at gathering data from a large number of websites or pages in a shorter amount of time.

 2. **Real-time Crawling**: Scrapy Cluster supports real-time crawling.
-You can add a new crawl request to the cluster and it will be immediately acted upon, rather than having to wait for all existing tasks to complete.
+We can add a new crawl request to the cluster and it will be immediately acted upon, rather than having to wait for all existing tasks to complete.

 3. **Failover Handling**: Scrapy Cluster has built-in failover handling.
 If a spider or a machine fails, the work can be immediately reassigned to another spider or machine, thus ensuring that no data is lost.

-4. **Scaling**: Scrapy Cluster supports horizontal scaling.
-You can add more machines to the cluster to handle increased load, and remove machines when they are no longer needed.
+4. **Scaling**: Scrapy Cluster supports horizontal scaling. we can add more machines to the cluster to handle increased load, and remove machines when they are no longer needed.

-5. **Throttling and Politeness**: Scrapy Cluster respects the rules of web crawling and ensures that your spiders do not overload any single website with too many requests.
+5. **Throttling and Politeness**: Scrapy Cluster respects the rules of web crawling and ensures that our spiders do not overload any single website with too many requests.

 6. **Collaborative Crawling**: Because Scrapy Cluster uses a shared queue for URLs to be crawled, it can avoid the issue of multiple spiders crawling the same page.

-Scrapy Cluster is a great tool when you have a large amount of data to scrape, and you need a solution that can scale easily to meet demand.
-It's also useful when you need to spread the load of your scraping across multiple machines, or when you want to add or remove spiders on the fly.
+Scrapy Cluster is a great tool when we have a large amount of data to scrape, and we need a solution that can scale easily to meet demand.
+It's also useful when we need to spread the load of our scraping across multiple machines, or when we want to add or remove spiders on the fly.